SHIVAMSHEKHAR0611/ZOMATO-API-CSV/README.md

 Data has been collected from the Zomato API in the form of .json files(raw data) using Zomato API and stored in CSV file

+Dataset is also provided by the name of ' zomato.csv '

 !---- Details of zomato.csv ----!